The Corporate Governance Review: South Korea

 14 KCC, Article 393.

-15 The courts' view that, if a representative director acts for and on behalf of a company at his or her own discretion without obtaining a resolution of the board of directors, even when such an act requires the resolution of the board of directors, the relevant transactional activity shall be effective unless the counterparty knew or was able to know that the resolution of the board of directors had not been obtained.
-In this circumstance, the company asserting that the counterparty knew or was able to know that the resolution of the board of directors had not been obtained shall assume the responsibility to verify that fact.
+15 The courts' view that, if a representative director acts for and on behalf of a company at his or her own discretion without obtaining a resolution of the board of directors, even when such an act requires the resolution of the board of directors, the relevant transactional activity shall be effective unless the counterparty knew or should have known that the resolution of the board of directors had not been obtained.
+In this circumstance, the company asserting that the counterparty knew or should have known that the resolution of the board of directors had not been obtained shall assume the responsibility to verify that fact.

 27 KCC, Article 393-2.